 Learning who your character is, and getting to know them well, is the key to doing this.
 The matchstick house is showing an open wound in the first mention, it’s poking it in the second, and it’s healing it in the third.

-Editing in Foreshadowing
+How To Edit in Foreshadowing

 To make the climax of your story more satisfying, again you need to go back into the earlier part of your story and edit in the foreshadowing for it.
 Expert level foreshadowing, that really elevates the quality of your story, requires that anything at the end of the story appears earlier in the story.

-If your character uses a weapon or tool in a fight, mention that weapon or tool in a different context in the beginning of the story.
+When your character uses a weapon or tool in a fight, mention that weapon or tool in a different context in the beginning of the story.
 If they use a piece of information, show them learning it for a different reason.
 If they have to go to a certain place, have them visit that place earlier.
 Anything that is plot relevant at the end of the story needs to be plot relevant for a different reason at the beginning.

 Any appearances in the earlier part of your story need to work in and of themselves as part of the plot, rather than standing out as having been crowbarred in, and therefore a light is shone on it.